trebor/soul-bound/rfc.md

   * `accelHash`: Hash of synchronized accelerometer data
   * `nfcHash`: Hash of NFC proximity handshake
   * `ambientHash`: Hash of ambient audio/light samples
-  * `candidateSig`: Signature over concatenation of `sessionId∥accelHash∥nfcHash∥ambientHash∥nonce` using Candidate's private key
+  * `senderSig`: Signature over concatenation of `sessionId∥accelHash∥nfcHash∥ambientHash∥nonce` using sender's private key
 * **Semantics:**
+  * Both parties exchange signed sensor packages containing hashes of their local sensor readings.
-  * Sponsor verifies sensor hashes match its own device readings.
+  * Each party verifies that the received hashes match their own device readings.
-  * Any discrepancy → Sponsor aborts session.
+  * Any discrepancy → Session is aborted.
+  * The exchange must complete within Δ₁ of the ChallengeRequest.

 ## **4.3 SponsorAttestation**